andrewmcwatters/andrewmcwatters/README.md

 ### Hi there 👋

-My name is Andrew Charles Parker McWatters.
+My name is Andrew Charles Parker McWatters (a.k.a. _acpm_, _amc_, _amcwatters_).

-I am the principal of Andrew McWatters & Co and owner of Planimeter and Team Sandbox.
+I am the principal of Andrew McWatters & Co., an award-winning software development consulting firm,
+and owner of Planimeter and Team Sandbox, two open-source game technology organizations.

-I help organizations make investments in software.
+I help start businesses and help organizations make investments in software.

 [Learn more →](https://www.andrewmcwatters.com)